visionmedia/page.js/Readme.md

 ### Separating concerns

-  For example suppose you had a route to _edit_ users, and a route to _view_ users.
+  For example suppose you have a route to _edit_ users, and a route to _view_ users.
 In both cases you need to load the user.
   One way to achieve this is with several callbacks as shown here: